AndreaCeolin/Morpho/README.md

 # Morpho
 Unsupervised morphological analysis.
-I built this software with the help of Domonique R.M. in my first semester at Penn.
+I built this software with the help of Domonique R.M. in my first semester at Penn (September-December 2015).